sosier/Mathematical_Circuits_in_Neural_Nets/README.md

 ### Watch the Video!
 (Click image below)

-You can watch a full walkthrough of the presenation by clicking the image below:
+You can watch a full walkthrough of the presentation by clicking the image below:

 [![Watch the Video](Video_Thumbnail.png)](https://youtu.be/jGQN0TVCtMo)